iviviano/Algorithms/Grading/HW4.md

 Testing Notes:
 - Note that your tests for `heaviest` are also incorrect.
 For example, `(heaviest bags)` should return `'steamer-trunk`.
+- You should test every tree procedure on the `empty-tree`.
+There are lots of

 ```
 Homework Base:      9/9